Friday, March 16, 2012

 Leadership Change or SNC?

 Boko Haram is a chicken coming home to roost.
 A child growing up should have an opportunity to choose what to make of every religious doctrine.
-There are Muslims in Yorubaland; most of them are very educated and some are fairly educated.
+There are Muslims in Yorubaland; most of them are very educated, and some are fairly educated.
 The same is true of Saudi Arabia, Egypt, Kuwait, Indonesia, and Iran, just to name a few.
 Why must northern Nigeria be any different?

 A compulsory and free elementary and secondary education would make a huge difference in the life of a child, especially in how he or she perceives religious doctrine and how it impacts their life subsequently.
 The situation on the ground in northern Nigeria is a testament.
 That again is a leadership issue.

 Education is a right.
 Religion is a choice.
 In the northern region, the reverse is the case - religion trumps education in terms of accessibility and importance.
 No matter how you look at it, it still comes down to the leadership that you have and what their views are on education and specifically, on egalitarianism.
-Therefore, the need for a new order concerning popular education for all children cannot be overemphasized.
+Therefore, the need for a new order concerning popular education for all children cannot be overemphasised.

 On the issue of the Sovereign National Conference, I am yet to see an essay on the subject detailing why it is necessary and why it is the solution to our problems.
 The most disturbing aspect of the agitation for SNC is that those making the demands cannot give an intelligible outline of why they want SNC.
 It is all about what we want SNC, without taking some steps to digress on your thought.